amzn/multimodal-affinities/README.md

 This is the official implementation code accompanying the paper:
 ["Learning Multimodal Affinities for Textual Editing in Images"](https://arxiv.org/abs/2103.10139), presented in SIGGRAPH 2021.

-***Note: Due to size limitations some of the mentioned files are missing and will be added soon: ***
-- Pretrained Font Embedder model, under `/models/resnet_font_classifier.pth`

 ![alt text](teaser.jpg "Learning Multimodal Affinities for Textual Editing in Images")

 ## Installation